 Is opening up your company to investors a good idea?

 There are many reasons why a company might turn to outside investors.
-It all depends on the company's objective.
-Is it a matter of finding the right partner, structuring a transaction and a sustainable collaboration framework, or creating maximum value for all parties?
+It all depends on the company's objective – is it a matter of finding the right partner, structuring a transaction and a sustainable collaboration framework, or creating maximum value for all parties?

 Why open up your company to investors?